 - MLC Library Website: Information about the library and its resources.

-- Discovery: One-stop source for digital library resources.
+- Discovery: One-stop source for journal articles and other digital content.

 - MNLINK: Minnesota libraries--Request items for pickup at MLC, usually in 5-10 days.

 - ILL (interlibrary loan): Items that you can't find in MLC, TdS, or MNLINK, usually arrive in 1-3 weeks.

 - Music Library: Find piano and organ music based on hymn tunes.

 - MLC KnightHelp: Help with passwords, Moodle, and more.